Tahoe Resource Conservation District – Tahoe RCD

 The Tahoe RCD, along with our many partners, obtains grant funding and private donations to support all aspects of conservation issues which include, but are not limited to: water quality, wildlife habitat, fire defensible space, sustainable recreation, water conservation and community enhancement.
 Current programs at the Tahoe RCD focus on stormwater management, single-family residence Best Management Practices (BMPs), invasive species control and prevention, and conservation landscaping initiatives.

 Tahoe RCD Partners in Conservation

 The Tahoe RCD is funded mostly by grants from a variety of sources, including state, federal and local.
-These grants allow us to provide free services to homeowners, educate the public on conservation issues and provide technical assistance for our many project partners.
+These grants allow us to provide; services to the public, education on conservation issues and technical assistance for our many project partners.
 Here are our partners:

 Tahoe RCD complies with all State of California salary reporting requirements, for further details please go to http://publicpay.ca.gov/